rbisdorff/Digraph3/docSphinx/html/_sources/pearls.rst.txt

    Standard versus *unopposed* strict outranking digraphs oriented by best and worst choice recommendations

-Let us finally remark that in a social choice context, where our objectives would match different political coalitions, our unopposed best choice recommendations represent in fact general multipartisan supported choices.
+Let us finally remark that in a social choice context, where our objectives would match different political coalitions, our unopposed best choice recommendations represent in fact **robust multipartisan consensus choices**.

 Back to :ref:`Content Table <Pearls-label>`